-LGL 210 STATE AND FEDERAL PROCEDURE (3 CR.)
-Examines in depth the rules of procedure in Virginia and federal courts, including the Federal Rules of Civil Procedure and the Rules of Practice and Procedure in General District and Circuit Court of Virginia.
+LGL 210 VIRGINIA AND FEDERAL PROCEDURE (3 CR.)
+Examines the rules of procedure in the Virginia and federal courts, including the Federal Rules of Civil Procedure and the Rules of Practice and Procedure in the District Courts, Circuit Courts, Virginia Court of Appeals, and the Supreme Court of Virginia.
 Lecture 3 hours per week.

 LGL 215 TORTS (3 CR.)
-Studies fundamental principles of the law of torts, including preparation and use of pleadings and other documents involved in the trial of a civil action.
-Emphasizes personal injury and medical malpractice cases.
+Studies fundamental principles of the law of torts.
+May include preparation and use of pleadings and other documents involved in the trial of a civil action.
+Emphasizes personal injury, products liability, and malpractice cases.
 Lecture 3 hours per week.

 LGL 216 TRIAL PREPARATION AND DISCOVERY PRACTICE (3 CR.)
-Studies the preparation of a trial notebook, pretrial orders, use of interrogatories, depositions, and other discovery tools used in assembling evidence in preparation for trial or an administrative hearing.
+Examines the trial process, including the preparation of a trial notebook, pretrial motions, and orders.
+May include the preparation of interrogatories, depositions, and other discovery tools used in assembling evidence in preparation for trial or an administrative hearing.
 Lecture 3 hours per week.
 LGL 218 CRIMINAL LAW (3 CR.)
-Focuses on major crimes: their classification, elements of proof, intent, conspiracy, responsibility, parties, and defenses.
+Focuses on major crimes, including their classification, elements of proof. intent, conspiracy, responsibility, parties, and defenses.
 Emphasizes Virginia Law.
-Gives general principles of applicable constitutional law and criminal procedures.
+May include general principles of applicable constitutional law and criminal procedures.
 Lecture 3 hours per week.
 LGL 220 ADMINISTRATIVE PRACTICE AND PROCEDURE (3 CR.)
-Surveys Administrative Process Act and Virginia Freedom of Information Act.
-Studies practice and procedure involving ABC Commission, State Corporation Commission, Industrial Commission, Social Security Administration and Unemployment Commission.
+Surveys applicable administrative laws, including the Privacy Act, the Administrative Process Act, and the Freedom of Information Act.
+Studies practice and procedure involving the ABC Commission.
+State Corporation Commission.
+Division of Workers' Compensation, Social Security Administration, the Virginia Employment Commission, and other administrative agencies.
 Lecture 3 hours per week.

 LGL 225 ESTATE PLANNING AND PROBATE (3 CR.)
-Introduces various devices used to plan an estate. including wills, trust, joint ownership and insurance.
+Introduces various devices used to plan an estate, including wills, trusts, joint ownership and insurance.
 Considers various plans in light of family situations and estate objectives.
-Focuses on practices involving administration of an estate including taxes and preparation of forms.
+Focuses on practices involving administration of an estate, including taxes and preparation of forms.
 Lecture 3 hours per week.
 LGL 226 REAL ESTATE ABSTRACTING (3 CR.)
+Prerequisite: LGL 115 or instructor's permission.

-Reviews aspects of abstracting title to real estate, recordation of land transactions, liens, grantor-grantee indices, warranties, covenants, restrictions, dower and courtesy rights and easements.
+Reviews aspects of abstracting title to real estate, recordation of land transactions, liens, grantor-grantee indices, warranties, covenants, restrictions, and easements.
 Lecture 3 hours per week.